fpgaprince/rtd/docs/source/advance.rst

 Questions
 ================================================
-From this table, you can isolate which characteristics are introducing the timing violation for each path:

 High logic delay percentage (Logic Delay)

-    Are there many levels of logic?
+*   Are there many levels of logic?
 (LOGIC_LEVELS)
-    Are there any constraints or attributes that prevent logic optimization?
-(DONT_TOUCH, MARK_DEBUG) Does the path include a cell with high logic delay such as block RAM or DSP?
+*   Are there any constraints or attributes that prevent logic optimization?
+(DONT_TOUCH, MARK_DEBUG)
+*   Does the path include a cell with high logic delay such as block RAM or DSP?
 (Logical Path, Start Point Pin Primitive, End Point Pin Primitive)
-    Is the path requirement too tight for the current path topology?
+*   Is the path requirement too tight for the current path topology?
 (Requirement)

 High net delay percentage (Net Delay)

-    Are there any high fanout nets in the path?
-(High Fanout, Cumulative Fanout) Are the cells assigned to several Pblocks that can be placed far apart?
-(Pblocks) Are the cells placed far apart?
-(Bounding Box Size, Clock Region Distance) For SSI technology devices, are there nets crossing SLR boundaries?
-(SLR Crossings) Are one or several net delay values a lot higher than expected while the placement seems correct?
+*   Are there any high fanout nets in the path?
+(High Fanout, Cumulative Fanout)
+*   Are the cells assigned to several Pblocks that can be placed far apart?
+(Pblocks)
+*   Are the cells placed far apart?
+(Bounding Box Size, Clock Region Distance)
+*   For SSI technology devices, are there nets crossing SLR boundaries?
+(SLR Crossings)
+*   Are one or several net delay values a lot higher than expected while the placement seems correct?
 Select the path and visualize its placement and routing in the Device window.
-    Is there a missing pipeline register in a block RAM or DSP cell?
+*   Is there a missing pipeline register in a block RAM or DSP cell?
 (Comb DSP, MREG, PREG, DOA_REG, DOB_REG)

 High skew (<-0.5 ns for setup and >0.5 ns for hold) (Clock Skew)

-    Is it a clock domain crossing path?
-(Start Point Clock, End Point Clock) Are the clocks synchronous or asynchronous?
-(Clock Relationship) Is the path crossing I/O columns?
+*   Is it a clock domain crossing path?
+(Start Point Clock, End Point Clock)
+*   Are the clocks synchronous or asynchronous?
+(Clock Relationship)
+*   Is the path crossing I/O columns?
 (IO Crossings)

 Addressing Violations